meyskens/linux-itf/src/docker/docker/index.md

 docker network ls # show all networks
 ```

-## Muli-archtecture images

-Docker images are built for a specific architecture.
-This means that if you want to run an image on a different architecture, you need to build it yourself.

-For example, if you want to run an image on an ARM-based system, you need to build it yourself.

-## Commands

 ### Exercise 1:

 Create a Dockerfile based on `ubuntu` later one based on `alpine`.
 Name them `my-site-ubuntu` and `my-site-alpine` respectively.